Back to view all work

 After a year of getting to know what they do, Team Bravand answered a public call for help with the charity's UX.
 They needed a whole new site, but reshaping the current one was the only opportunity on offer at the time.

 After many attempts to make it work, the project team had to admit that shutting the old site down and building a new one was the only way to get this charity what they needed.
-Bravand presented how a new website would deliver operational cost savings, generate funds, and help with the massive operational issues they faced with donations and distribution of stuff during the pandemic.
+Bravand presented how a new website would deliver operational cost savings, generate funds, and help with the massive operational issues they faced with donations and distribution during the pandemic.

 We got a little money released, and the project was a go.